E-commerce Website Design | 32 Min Read

 (b) Checkout on site, payment off-site

 One checks out on the merchant’s site; however, the payment is processed on an offsite gateway.

-As someone who wishes to integrate a payment gateway with their site and is entirely new to this idea, one may get confused among payment processors and payment aggregators.
+As someone who wishes to integrate a payment gateway with their site and is entirely new to this idea, one may get confused between payment processors and payment aggregators.
 However, all of them serve different purposes and to be able to leverage those features for your establishment; you must know the difference.

 This receives the consumer’s credit or debit card information and then sends this to the payment platform.
 It is the very first stage a customer has to go through when they agree to pay.

 It is the next stage in the transaction which starts from the gateway.
 The information of all the stakeholders in a divested transaction is processed here securely.

 Some companies are a combination of gateway and processor.
 For example, PayPal has its payment gateway, Pay Flow, and it does need merchants to set up a separate merchant; account for processing payments.